Lynne Stacpoole Caring for Your Collection Grant Program

 What you can apply for?

 These grants are to be used for the purchase of capital items that will assist with the preservation or display of collections.
-In addition, delivery and installation costs of the capital item is also eligible.
+In addition, delivery and installation costs of the capital item are also eligible.

 Examples of items that could be supported through this program include: